miranibrahim/Book-Nest/readme.md

 - 💾 **Wishlist**: Save favorite books with one click.
 - 📂 **LocalStorage Support**: Persistent search filters and wishlist items.
 - 📄 **Paginated Listings**: Smooth browsing experience for larger datasets.
-- 🧠 **Modular Codebase**: Built with maintainability in mind using SOLID principles and DRY approach.
+- 🧠 **Modular Codebase**: Built with maintainability in mind using SOLID principles.

 This project is ideal for learning frontend development fundamentals with clean, modular, and scalable architecture.